Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization

 \begin{theorem} Suppose that Assumptions \ref{ass:scoreapproximation} and \ref{ass:secondmoment} hold, that $T \geq 1$, and that there is some $\kappa > 0$ such that for each $k = 0, \dots, N-1$ we have $\gamma_k \leq \kappa \min\{1, T-t_{k+1}\}$.
 Then,

-\end{theorem} This is our main bound on the error of the approximate reverse process.
-Our bound consists of three parts.
-The first term $\varepsilon_{\textup{score}}^2$ measures the error induced by the fact that we are using a score approximation rather than the true score.
-The second terms $\kappa^2 d N + \kappa d T$ arise due to the discretization of the reverse process.
-The final term $d e^{-2T}$ controls the convergence of the forward process.
+where $f_1 \lesssim f_2$ denotes that there is a universal constant C such that $f_1 \leq C f_2$. \end{theorem} This is our main bound, and it consists of three parts.
+The first term $\varepsilon_{\textup{score}}^2$ measures the error from using a learned rather than exact score.
+The second terms $\kappa^2 d N + \kappa d T$ are due to the discretization of the reverse SDE.
+The final term $d e^{-2T}$ controls the convergence of the forward SDE.